g3ngr33n/apparmor-profiles-hardened/README.md

 By appling a simple method : The more a profile restrict access and permission of a software (read, write, memory map, link lock, signal...) the less it become possible to exploit bugs/vulnerability to gain access / privilege to the system.

-Let's take the example of a common browser, such as Firefox, a great number of functions / options offered are unknown or not useful for the usage you have of it.
-If disk space, processor or memory wasted by those aren't a major concern, weaken in a best case the security of the system to the total exposure of it is a parameters to be aware of.

 Apparmor give you a the control of what the software can and cannot do beyond his own functionality : it doesn't fix vulnerability but can prevent them to work.